tkardi/writeup/content/post/2022/10/31/postgis-non-overlapping-point-buffers.md

 title: "Non-overlapping point buffers in PostGIS"
 date: 2022-10-31T14:01:00+03:00
 draft: false
+description: "Build non-overlapping buffers for points in PostGIS using a combination of buffers and voronoi polygons in one query."
 ---

 I've never had to deal with this (or at least can't remember that i had to